SoroushMehraban/Apache-Kafka/readme.md

 **What if we want to list all produced messages for a specific topic!?**
 To do that, use the following command when trying to connect to the consumer shell:
 `kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic meesages --from-beginning`
+## Python usage
+**First step**: create a topic from kafka shell if does not exist.
+**Second step**: Install python kafka package:
+`pip install kafka-python`
+**Third step**: Execute consumer.py and producer.py respectively. every 5 seconds a message is sent to the messages topic and consumer is able to show that.